Move Money is a single place for managing all your payments and transfers from your HSBC US accounts.

 What file formats are available for transaction history download?

-You can choose to download your transaction history from online banking in a CSV file format.
+You can choose to download your transaction history from online banking in a CSV and QuickenTM OFX & QFX file format.
 These file formats can then be used with your chosen personal financial software tool such as Quicken, Microsoft Money or generic program such as Microsoft Excel.